-Elastin is a fibrous protein that is found in connective tissues throughout the body to allow skin to expand, stretch and bounce back and this is what makes skin tight and firm.
+Elastin is a fibrous protein found in connective tissues throughout the body that allows the skin to expand, stretch and bounce back, making the skin tight and firm.

-Emollients can be used as natural or synthetic ingredients and common ones are plant oils, shea butter, cocoa butter, mineral oils, petrolatum, dimethicone and fatty acids such as lanolin or emu oil.
-They’re usually formulated with a humectant and occlusive, in order to achieve its ultimate outcomes.
+Emollients can be used as natural or synthetic ingredients.
+Commonly used are vegetable oils, shea butter, cocoa butter, mineral oils, petrolatum, dimethicone, and fatty acids such as lanolin or emu oil.
+They are usually formulated with a humectant and an occlusive, in order to achieve its ultimate outcomes.

-Essential oils are concentrated and fragrant plant extracts from flowers, bark, leaves or fruits that have different therapeutic and skincare benefits due to their anti-inflammatory, anti-aging, and soothing properties.
+Essential oils are concentrated and fragrant plant extracts from flowers, barks, leaves or fruits that have various therapeutic and skin care benefits due to their anti-inflammatory, anti-aging and soothing properties.

-For topical use, these potent compounds should be combined with a fatty carrier oil like jojoba seed, castor, or coconut oils.
-Common examples of essential oils are lavender, rosehip, frankincense, and tea tree oils.
+For topical use, these potent compounds should be combined with a fatty carrier oil such as jojoba, castor or coconut oil.
+Common examples of essential oils include lavender, rosehip, frankincense, and tea tree oil.

-Derived from the oval-shaped leaves of evergreen trees, originally native to Australia.
-It is known for its antiseptic, pain-relieving, anti-inflammatory, and antibacterial properties.
+Eucalyptus is obtained from the oval-shaped leaves of evergreen trees, originally native to Australia.
+It is known for its antiseptic, pain-relieving, anti-inflammatory and antibacterial properties.

 Essential Fatty Acid (EFA)

-EFAs are polyunsaturated fatty acids that play a critical role in maintaining good health including glowing skin, but our body cannot produce this itself.
-That means it must be obtained in our diet, such as fish oil, flax seed (linseed) oil, walnut oil, or chia seed.
+EFAs are polyunsaturated fatty acids that play a critical role in maintaining good health, including glowing skin, but our bodies can't produce them on their own.
+This means they must be obtained from food, such as fish oil, flaxseed (linseed) oil, walnut oil, or chia seeds.

-Fatty acids are commonly used in beauty products as an emulsifier, an emollient, or a skin replenishing agent.
-They are usually found in plant and animal fat(lipids) and common examples of natural fatty acids for skin include glycerides, sterols, and phospholipids.
+Fatty acids are commonly used in beauty products as emulsifiers, emollients or skin replenishing agents.
+They are usually found in plant and animal fats (lipids).
+Common examples of natural fatty acids for skin include glycerides, sterols, and phospholipids.

-The fermentation of skin care ingredients typically work to create amino acids, antioxidants and increase the nutrient density that can provide an amazing anti-aging benefit.
+The fermentation of skin care ingredients usually creates amino acids and antioxidants and increases nutrient density, which can provide amazing anti-aging effects.

-They can also maximize the goodness of the ingredients more effectively as microorganisms (bacteria) releases enzymes that break down and process the ingredients into active forms, allowing quicker and deeper absorption in the skin due to smaller molecules.
+They can also maximize the goodness of ingredients more effectively, as microorganisms (bacteria) release enzymes that break down ingredients and convert them into active forms, which allows for faster and deeper absorption into the skin due to smaller molecules.

 Galactomyces ferment filtrate (GFF)

-Galactomyces is a genus of fungi and a byproduct from aspergillus oryzae, a yeast that's added for fermentation when brewing sake.
-Rich in vitamins, amino acids, mineral, and nutrients, providing excellent anti-aging and nourishing benefits.
+Galactomyces is a genus of fungi and a byproduct of Aspergillus oryzae, a yeast added for fermentation when brewing sake.
+GFF is rich in vitamins, amino acids, minerals and nutrients and provides excellent anti-aging and nourishing benefits.

-This yeast-derived ingredient is effective in enhancing the skin tone and brightening the tired dull skin, controlling sebum production, reducing the appearance of blackheads and enlarged pores.
-As GFF is of fungal origin, it may aggravate fungal acne although it’s known to help to improve acne.
+This yeast-derived ingredient is effective in enhancing the skin tone and brightening the tired dull skin, controlling sebum production, and reducing the appearance of blackheads and enlarged pores.

-* Syn: Pitera: you may know from SK-II Facial Treatment Essence
+* Synonym: Pitera: you may know from SK-II Facial Treatment Essence

 Gallic Acid (GA)

-Gallic acid is an organic active, aka tannin, derived naturally in plant-based foods and herbs such as gallnuts, blueberries, sumac, flax seed, tea leaves, witch hazel, grapes, hops and oak bark.
+Gallic acid is an organic compound, also called tannin, that occurs naturally in plant-based foods and herbs such as gall nuts, blueberries, sumac, flaxseed, tea leaves, witch hazel, grapes, hops and oak bark.

-GA is known for its powerful antioxidant, anti-inflammatory, anti-fungal, anti-viral properties and help to protect cells against oxidative damage and photoaging caused by UV-B radiation.
+GA is known for its potent antioxidant, anti-inflammatory, antifungal, and antiviral properties, and helps protect cells from oxidative damage and photoaging caused by UV-B radiation.

-Usually, it’s used in combination with emollients and/or occlusives to enhance the penetration of the potent ingredients, defend against dry, rough, scaly, and itchy skin.
+It is usually used in combination with emollients and/or occlusives to enhance penetration of the active ingredients and combat against dry, rough, scaly, and itchy skin.

 Goji Berry Extract

-Goji berries are a significant source of vitamins, amino acids, zinc, antioxidants, carotenoids — all of which have various skin benefits, ranging from promoting collagen and elastin production to reducing hyper pigmentation and oxidative stress.
+Goji berries are a significant source of vitamins, amino acids, zinc, antioxidants and carotenoids, all of which have various benefits for the skin, from promoting collagen and elastin production to reducing hyperpigmentation and oxidative stress.

-This super fruit has been shown to regulate tyrosinase activity and melanin content, making it beneficial to anyone with uneven skin tone.
+This superfruit has been shown to regulate tyrosinase activity and melanin levels, making it beneficial for anyone with uneven skin tone.

-* Syn: Wolfberries, Lycium Barbarum, barbary boxthorn, Kukoshi, Gou Qi Zi
+* Synonym: Wolfberries, Lycium Barbarum, barbary boxthorn, Kukoshi, Gou Qi Zi

-Glycolic Acid is the most commonly used Alpha Hydroxy Acid (AHA) derived from sugarcane.
-It’s a powerful chemical exfoliant that dissolves the bonds between keratinocytes, aka skin cells, in the outer layers of skin – improving the skin's appearance of wrinkles, acne scars, enlarged pores, and discoloration.
+Glycolic acid is the most commonly used alpha hydroxy acid (AHA) derived from sugar cane.
+It is a powerful chemical exfoliant that breaks down the bonds between keratinocytes, also known as skin cells, in the outer layers of the skin, improving the appearance of wrinkles, acne scars, enlarged pores, and discoloration.

-Glycolic acid is considered by most to be bioavailable and best functioning amongst AHAs because it can get deeper into the skin due to its smallest molecular size.
+Glycolic acid is considered by most to be bioavailable and the best performing of the AHAs due to its ability to penetrate deeper into the skin due to its smallest molecule size.

-Grape seed oil & extract is a great source of antioxidants, vitamin C and E, resveratrol, polyphenol, and proanthocyanidins – it has healing, anti-bacterial, and anti-inflammatory properties.
+Grape seed oil and extract is a great source of antioxidants, vitamins C and E, resveratrol, polyphenol and proanthocyanidins - it has healing, antibacterial and anti-inflammatory properties.

-It’s shown to protect the skin from the harmful effects of UV-A and UV-B radiation damage to pollution and smoking, helping the skin stay elastic and healthy.
+It has been shown to protect the skin from the harmful effects of UV-A and UV-B radiation, pollution, and smoking, helping the skin to remain elastic and healthy.

-Grape seed oil contains linoleic acid and omega-6 fatty acid that helps strengthen skin’s barrier function and it also has astringent and polyphenols, which help to tone, tighten skin and fight premature aging.
-It’s commonly used in a moisturizer, a hair product, and an eye wrinkle cream.
+Grape seed oil contains linoleic acid and omega-6 fatty acids that strengthen the skin's barrier function, as well as it has astringent and polyphenolic properties that firm the skin and counteract premature aging.

-Green tea is made of leaves and buds from the same plant as black tea called camellia sinensis and its shown to soothe the skin, reduce sebum, and have anti-aging effects on skin.
+Green tea is made from the leaves and buds of the same plant as black tea, Camellia sinensis, and has been shown to have skin-soothing, sebum-regulating, and anti-aging effects on the skin.

-The polyphenols and Epigallocatechin gallate (EGCG, also known as catechins) in green tea possess antioxidants, soothing properties and it may be beneficial in treatment of acne.
+The polyphenols and epigallocatechin gallate (EGCG, also known as catechins) in green tea have antioxidant, calming properties and may be helpful in treating acne.

 * Syn: Camellia Sinensis